-- 45% Active class participation & either Polls or Looking Glass
+- 45% Active class participation & either Looking Glass/Reaction Assignments

 - 15% Individual exercise

-- Team project 40%
+- 40% Team project

-Active Class Participation (45%) You are expected to come to class well prepared to discuss the case studies and reading materials.
+Active Class Participation and Looking Glass/Individual Projects (45%) You are expected to come to class well prepared to discuss the case studies and reading materials.
 Class attendance is very important in this course.
 Especially in an area like entrepreneurship, learning occurs through interaction, and accordingly respect for your colleagues' comments will be expected at all times.
 Do not come late to class.
 Class participation grade is also affected by any class that you miss beyond one absence.
 To ensure that the class is highly interactive, each student is asked to bring his/her name plate to each and every class meeting.

-You have a CHOICE between two class experiences: Looking Glass or "standard" 801 Both options count as part of class participation

-Looking Glass is a new simulation, which Standard 801 If you choose not to participate provides a realistic simulation of the startup in Looking Glass, you will be expected to experience.
-I designed it with input from answer a series of short reaction surveys which lawyers, successful entrepreneurs, venture will be posed in the "assessments" section of capitalists, and a range of other experts.
-You Canvas before marked class sessions.
-The will be placed on teams with other people from survey typically requires you to make a Management 801 (and potentially other decision based on the readings [e.g. "Mr. schools).
-Looking Glass will run for around 3 Smith should/should not pursue the X weeks, and, during that time, you will be opportunity"] and indicate, in bullet point expected to log into the simulation at least form, the main reasons for your choice. three times a week, a process which should Questions are generally quite short.
-You are take 15-20 minutes each time.
-Note that this is responsible for responding to the poll no later the minimum level of participation, you may than 8:00 AM the day of class. find yourself spending more time.
-More - details will be provided in class.

-Some notes about Looking Glass Looking Glass is a unique (and hopefully fun) experience, but it isn't for everyone.
-Please consider the following:

-- Most school assignments have clearly defined assignments and deliverables.
-In Looking Glass, as in entrepreneurship, you will need to figure out what you want to do and when you need to do it.
-If you do not deal well with ambiguity, or it causes you inordinate stress, Looking Glass may not be for you. - Looking Glass takes more time than Standard 801. - Looking Glass is team based, but is also entirely virtual.
-You will not be able to meet your team members outside of class, and you may not know who they are.
-Thus, organizing and motivating your team is critical.
+You will only be responsible for one of these two options, depending on your class.
+Looking Glass 10:30 Classes Only is a new, award-winning simulation, which provides a realistic simulation of the startup experience.
+I designed it with input from lawyers, successful entrepreneurs, venture capitalists, and a range of other experts.
+You will be placed on teams with other people from Management 801 (and potentially other classes).
+Looking Glass will run for around 3 weeks, and, during that time, you will be expected to log into the simulation at least three times a week.
+You should plan to spend 2-4 hours a week on Looking Glass, though some people may spend more or less) Note that this is the minimum level of participation, you may find Š yourself spending more time.
+More details will be provided in class.
+M Some notes about Looking Glass Looking Glass is a unique (and hopefully fun) et esi experience, but it isn't for everyone.
+Please consider the following: th • Most school assignments have clearly defined assignments and deliverables.
+In of Looking Glass, as in entrepreneurship, you will need to figure out what you want ne to do and when you need to do it.
+If you do not deal well with ambiguity, or it Dr C causes you inordinate stress, Looking Glass may not be for you. e fi • Looking Glass is team based, but is also entirely virtual.
+You will not be able to ibl meet your team members outside of class, and you may not know who they are. suc Thus, organizing and motivating your team is critical. sbc Standard 801 1:30 and 3:00 class, you will be expected to answer a series of short e re reaction surveys which will be posed in the "assessments" section of Canvas before b€ marked class sessions.
+The survey typically requires you to make a decision based will only class. on the readings [e.g. "Mr. Smith should/should not pursue the X opportunity"] and indicate, in bullet point form, the main reasons for your choice.
+Questions are generally quite short.
+You are responsible for responding to the poll no later than 8:00 n v AM the day of class.
+You v your (